Judicial corporal punishment: Other countries

-JCP was removed from the statute book in Canada in 1972, in India in the 1950s, in New Zealand in 1941, and in Australia at various times in the 20th century according to state.
+Judicial corporal punishment was removed from the statute book in Canada in 1972, in India in 1955, in New Zealand in 1941, and in Australia at various times in the 20th century according to state.
+William John O'Meally was the last person flogged in Australia in Melbourne's Pentridge Prison in 1958.

 It has been abolished in recent decades in Hong Kong, Jamaica, Kenya, Sri Lanka, and Zambia.

 Other countries that were neither former British territories nor Islamic states that have used JCP in the more distant past include China, Germany, South Korea, Sweden and Vietnam.